Charles Eamer Kempe: Studying with William Morris

 After attending Twyford School and Rugby, he attended Pembroke College, Oxford where he was influenced by the Anglo-Catholic Tractarian revival and considered a vocation to the priesthood.
 It was at Oxford that Kempe was inspired by seeing William Morris design the Debating Chamber at the Oxford Union.
 When he realised he was unable to manage his stammer, Kempe decided that "if I was not permitted to minister in the Sanctuary I would use my talents to adorn it", and subsequently went to study architecture with the firm of a leading ecclesiastical architect George Frederick Bodley.
 His first task, on leaving Oxford, was to gain some work experience.
 With the help of his well-connected father, Kempe was able to persuade Bodley to take him on as an assistant, and thus he found himself in Cambridge just at the time when Bodley was beginning the building and decoration of All Saints Church, Cambridge.
 Here he was able to learn from both Bodley and Morris and to develop his sense of how to colour a church.
 With Morris and Bodley, Kempe learned the aesthetic principles of medieval church art, particularly stained glass.
-During the 1860s Kempe collaborated with Bodley on the internal painting of two churches, All Saints, Jesus Lane in Cambridge and St John’s, Tuebrook in Liverpool.
+During the 1860s Kempe collaborated with Bodley on the internal painting of two churches, All Saints, Jesus Lane in Cambridge and St John's, Tuebrook in Liverpool.
 Later, in 1892, Bodley and Kempe would work together once more on All Saints at Danehill, East Sussex.

 Kempe Studios

 In 1866 he opened a studio of his own in London, supplying and creating stained glass and furnishings and vestments.
 The firm prospered and by 1899 he had over fifty employees.
 As a trademark, the firm used a golden 'garb' or heraldic wheatsheaf, taken from Kempe's own coat of arms.
-The mid-Victorian period were important years in the history of the design of English churches and Kempe’s influence is found in numerous examples, many in his home county of Sussex which has 116 examples of his work.
-The works at St Mark’s, Staplefield near Horsham, West Sussex dating from 1869 are regarded as especially important, representing the earliest of three known examples of Kempe’s wall painting.
-They contain key elements of Kempe’s figurative work.
+The mid-Victorian period were important years in the history of the design of English churches and Kempe's influence is found in numerous examples, many in his home county of Sussex which has 116 examples of his work.
+The works at St Mark's, Staplefield near Horsham, West Sussex dating from 1869 are regarded as especially important, representing the earliest of three known examples of Kempe's wall painting.
+They contain key elements of Kempe's figurative work.
 The angels holding the scroll are magnificently apparelled and the borders of their cloaks are embellished with pearls, each individually highlighted although they do not contain a design of peacock feathers, a well used embellishment in later works.
-Rosalie Glynn Grylls, Lady Mander, whose home Wightwick Manor, near Wolverhampton, contains many pieces of Kempe's stained glass, wrote in 1973: